 Oogenesis is the type of gametogenesis through which ova or the female gametes are formed and this female gamete is known as an ovum.
 Sometimes we refer female gametes to eggs but the word egg can involve different stages of development and the significance of egg varies based on types of organism.

 For instance, the complete development of birds takes place inside the eggs while in placental mammals once the egg is fertilized and begins to divide, you don’t call it as egg anymore.
 You need to recall that every ovum has to be haploid and consist of a single copy of every chromosome.

 What is Oogenesis?

 Oogenesis is the process of formation of female gametes.
-This process begins inside the foetus before birth.
-The steps in oogenesis upto the production of primary oocytes occur before birth.
+This process begins inside the fetus before birth.
+The steps in oogenesis up to the production of primary oocytes occur before birth.
 Primary oocytes do not divide further.
 They either become secondary oocytes or degenerate.

 Oogenesis occurs in the outermost layers of the ovaries.
 Oogenesis starts with a germ cell called oogonium and undergoes mitosis to increase in number.
 The process of oogenesis takes place in the following three stages:

 The process of oogenesis is completed in the following three stages:

 The primary oocyte grows while being arrested in meiosis-I. The follicular cells proliferate and form a stratified cuboidal epithelium.
 Such cells are known as granulosa cells.
 These cells secrete glycoproteins to form zona pellucida around the primary oocyte.

 The fluid-filled spaces between granulosa cells combine to form a central fluid-filled space called antrum.
 These are known as secondary follicles.
 In every month cycle, these secondary follicles develop under the influence of follicle-stimulating hormone and luteinizing hormone.